linyuehzzz/synthetic-populations/usa/README.md

 This repository includes the following files:
 - [`data.ipynb`]: Synthetic data generation
 - [`validation.ipynb`]: Data validation
+- [`demo.ipynb`]: A quick intro of small area estimation using the synthetic data

 ## Getting Started
 1. We use [Gurobi Optimizer] as our optimization solver in this implementation.
 Gurobi provides free, unlimited-use acedemic licenses at <https://www.gurobi.com/features/academic-named-user-license/>.
 Please follow the instructions to install a Gurobi Optimizer license on your device.